Gaziantep: The Jansen plan (1938)

 In the first years of the Republic of Turkey, new city planning laws were enacted requiring all major cities to have development plans.
 In 1938, the Gaziantep municipality requested that Hermann Jansen draw up a plan for the city.
 The resulting Jansen plan was the first large-scale city planning initiative in Gaziantep, and many of its proposals were ultimately put into action.

 The Jansen plan sought to preserve the existing urban character of Gaziantep while also planning new areas outside the traditional core.
 It mainly focused on new development on the north, south, and west sides of the city.
 New industrial zones were drawn up along important transportation arteries, particularly the Nizip and Aleppo roads.
 The most important was a 33-hectare industrial zone on the north side of town, which was to be connected to the railway network.
-The new industrial area was specifically chosen to be on the northeast because the prevailing wind direction is from the northwest, so this way air pollution wouldn't be blown over the city.
+The new industrial area was specifically chosen to be on the northeast because the prevailing wind direction is from the northwest, so this way air pollution would not be blown over the city.

 The plan introduced several important changes to the city's transportation network.
 One of the most important was the addition of a rail line to connect Gaziantep to the national rail system.
 Up to now, Turkish railway construction had ignored Gaziantep (partly because of its mountainous surroundings); a national railway plan also introduced in 1938 left Gaziantep unconnected to the rail network.
 The Jansen plan represented the first major proposal to construct a railway to Gaziantep.
 Jansen wanted to put the train station on the north side of the city, for multiple reasons.
 First, because the topography on the north side is flatter; and second, because putting a railway on the south side would separate the old town from the new planned residential areas further south, which Jansen wanted to avoid.